IIIF/website/source/_news/2024-01-17-executive-committee-election-results.md

   Congratulations and welcome to the institutions recently elected to the Executive Committee.
 ---

 We’re delighted to announce the results of the IIIF Consortium [Executive Committee](https://iiif.io/community/consortium/consortium_committees/#executive-committee) election.
-One institution, Ghent University, will join the committee to serve a 3-year term..
+One new institution, Ghent University, will join the committee to serve a 3-year term.
 Europeana and Harvard University will continue their service on the Executive Committee with 4-year terms.
-Cornell University, J. Paul Getty Trust, and Yale University will serve 3-year terms.
+Cornell University, J. Paul Getty Trust, and Yale University will continue their service for 3-year terms.

 They join the following institutions in serving on the Executive Committee: